agormp/phylotreelib/README.md

 -----

+# Read tree from file, find close neighbours of specified leaf
 The code below opens a Newick file, reads one Tree object from the file, and then finds the 5 leaves that are closest (measured along the branches) to the leaf labeled "nitrificans".

 ```python